unity3d-jp/MeshSync/Readme_EN.md

 &nbsp;

 - Polygon mesh, camera, and light sync are supported.
-- Most modifiers are supported, but are unsupported in some cases.
+- Most modifiers are supported, but there are a few which are not.
 Use the following rules.
   - When there is no Morph or Skin, all modifiers will be applied during sync.
   - If there is a Morph or Skin, all modifiers before them will be applied during sync.
     - If there are multiple Morphs / Skins, the one at the bottom will be chosen as the base.